Skip to main content Skip to footer

 Efforts to improve clinical collaboration between providers have existed since before these new laws and before the COVID pandemic made data sharing even more essential.
 And with new telehealth applications now being supported and reimbursed, we may just see improved clinical collaboration in the near future with these new laws acting as added motivation.

 If you plan on sharing data with other providers remotely, having medical hardware that removes barriers of difficulty for this type of telehealth becomes essential.
-As far as accuracy for more visual data that needs to be shared, a medical grade diagnostic imaging PC with a 4K display can ensure not only accuracy on your end, but that scans sent over to cooperating providers and patients are high quality and actually provide value in treatment.
+As far as accuracy for more visual data that needs to be shared, a medical computer with an ultra-high def 4k display can ensure not only accuracy on your end, but that scans sent over to cooperating providers and patients are high quality and actually provide value in treatment.

 Don't Make Data Accessible to the Wrong People